meow-d/meow-d.github.io/_posts/2024-09-26-My ultimate beginner's guide to noita.md

 treat Noita as a hardcore survival game, as healing is exteremely rare. try to take no damage. you will not suceed, but it'll train you to be as careful as possible.

-here's a tip applicable to every roguelite: remember to utilize all the resources you have.
+here's a tip applicable to every roguelite: remember to utilize all the resources you have. when you die, ask "was I really completely helpless?"
 - test out spells that you think are trash, cause they might actually be good.
 - use that bottle of invisiblum that's been sitting around in your inventory.
 - use Ambrosia in difficult situations. it's good enough to completely counter Big Steve.